 With the plethora of options available, divorcing and separating parents will usually be able to come to terms; and, once our clients are satisfied, our attorneys draft clear and enforceable custody agreements that serve as roadmaps to help prevent disputes down the road.

 As a parent, when you are preparing to go through a divorce or separation, it is important to thing about your goals with regard to child custody and visitation.
 Recognizing that the New Jersey courts do not grant sole custody except in extreme circumstances, divorcing and separating parents should think critically about what they want, what their spouse or partner wants, and what they are both likely to be willing to live with in order to move on from their relationship.
 Some issues to think about in particular include:

 When you work with one of our Turnersville child visitation lawyers, we will help you address these and all other pertinent issues in a way that meets your needs while serving the best interests of your children.
 We will work with your spouse’s or partner’s legal counsel to achieve an amicable resolution, but we will also make absolutely clear that you are not going to settle for less than you and your children deserve.

 For more information about establishing child custody and visitation during a divorce or separation in New Jersey, please contact us to arrange a confidential initial consultation.
-To schedule an appointment with an attorney at our office in Turnersville, please call 856-232-7000 or inquire online today.
+To schedule an appointment with our Turnersville visitation lawyers, please call 856-232-7000 or inquire online today.